 Diabetes is unpredictable, a huge expense, and quite a hassle to top it off.
 And, if you have diabetes, you probably know how it feels to be a cash cow for major pharmaceutical brands.
 There are so many of us!
 Yet, despite the efforts of lawmakers, and grassroots activists who are doing amazing work to help raise awareness of the gaps in accessibility and affordability, the big brands continue to milk us with little if any transparency.
-Even people who make a considerably decent wage are feeling the pain, not to mention the poor and underpaid who have less to drop on their healthcare.
+Even people who make a considerably decent wage are feeling the pain, not to mention the poor and underpaid who have little to nothing to spend on healthcare.

 I've been on both sides of the fence.
 Throughout my adult life, I've worked, trying to better myself, grow in my career path, and have found some success to where I can at minimum get what I need to live healthy with diabetes and support my family.
 And yet the healthcare bills never seemed to get any better, as if I was destined to owe every dollar to the machine.
 The one thing I knew all this time was that big, regulated companies made all the things I needed in order to live well with diabetes.
 Those supplies were expensive, had to be prescribed to me by a doctor, and I could only get a reasonable price if it was on my insurance company's formulary.
 But I recently learned some interesting things that have helped set me free to a degree.
 While most of my diabetes supplies are inevitably tied to the big pharma cycle (big brands, prescriptions, insurance, pharmacy), my testing supplies don't have to be.